Some of the numbers presented in this website may not be the most recent available

 Somalia, in the Horn of Africa, has a very long coastline from the Gulf of Aden in the north, joining with the Indian Ocean on the east.
 Onshore the terrain comprises plateaus, plains and highlands.

 The intra-cratonic Ogaden Basin, which covers much of Ethiopia is a rift system active during the Late Palaeozoic and Mesozoic.
-The eastern edge of this basin, which has seen discoveries in Ethiopia, extends into southern Somalia but no discoveries have been made here and the civil war has prevented activity for over two decades.
+The eastern edge of this basin, which has seen discoveries in Ethiopia, extends into southern Somalia but no discoveries have been made here and civil wars have prevented activity for over two decades.

 A number of east-west trending rift basins of similar age are also present in Somaliland and Puntland, including the Adigala basin in the west, the Darin basin in the east and the Nugaal basin in the south.
 All have had oil seeps and oil shows in wells reported over the years.